Daniel Straus (fighter): Background

 Straus was born in Cincinnati, Ohio, and grew up in the nearby suburb of Sycamore Township.
 Straus came from a troubled household and by the time he was a junior in high school he was living on his own and supporting himself, which included involvement in criminal activities.
-Straus was a highly successful and highly controversial high school wrestling|high school wrestler at Sycamore High School.
+Straus was a highly successful and highly controversial high school wrestler at Sycamore High School.
 As a freshman in the (112 lbs.) weight class, Straus was an alternate for the state tournament and in his sophomore season he went 2–2 in the state tournament.
 In his junior season, Straus finished third in the state in Division I (135 lbs.) and in his senior year he was ruled academically ineligible and missed the second half of the season (including the state tournament).
 However, he was given a wild card berth into the NHSCA Senior Nationals (high school senior national championship) and won the tournament.
 Straus is considered by some in the Ohio wrestling media to be one of the best Ohio wrestlers of the decade (2001–2010) and one of the greatest Ohio high school wrestlers to never win a state title.
 In addition to wrestling, Straus also played soccer and ran for the track and field team in high school.
 After graduating, Straus moved to Florida and worked in maintenance, but was arrested on robbery charges and was incarcerated from 2004 to 2007.